Indonesia–Papua New Guinea border: History

+Under the 1529 Treaty of Zaragoza New Guinea had been divided between Spain and Portugal very roughly at the 147°E meridian.
 The Netherlands began colonising the area of modern Indonesia (then called the Dutch East Indies) in the 17th century, and extended their rule eastwards.
 In 1828 they claimed the north-west coast of New Guinea as far as the 140th meridian east in 1828, as part of the traditional lands of the Sultan of Tidore.
-In 1884 the north-eastern quarter of New Guinea was claimed by Germany and the south-eastern quarter by Britain, with the two agreeing a border between their respective territories the following year.
+In 1884 the north-eastern quarter of New Guinea was claimed by German Empire as Kaiser-Wilhelmsland and the south-eastern corner became a protectorate of British Empire, later reorganised as the Crown colony of British New Guinea in 1888.
+The two empires agreed a border between their respective territories in 1885.
 In 1895 Britain and the Netherlands signed a border treaty which delimited their common boundary on the island at its current location.

-British New Guinea was renamed the Territory of Papua in 1905 and given to Australia the following year.
-Following the defeat of Germany in the First World War it was stripped of its colonies, with German New Guinea given to Britain in 1920 and then united with Papua in 1949 as the Territory of Papua and New Guinea.
+British New Guinea was transferred to Australian control in 1902 and reorganised as the Territory of Papua in 1906.
+German New Guinea was occupied by Australian forces in 1914 and became a League of Nations mandate administered by Australia after the war's end.
+Following a period of Japanese occupation during World War II, the New Guinea mandate was unified with Papua in 1949 as the Territory of Papua and New Guinea.
 Indonesia gained recognized independence in 1949, however Dutch New Guinea was kept under Dutch rule owing to its unique character, sparking a dispute with Indonesia, which claimed the territory.
 The territory was later transferred to Indonesia in 1963, with some locals opposed to Indonesian rule and began an insurgency that continues today.
-In 1973 the eastern half of the island was renamed Papua New Guinea and gained independence in 1975.
+The eastern half of the island was renamed Papua New Guinea in 1973 and gained independence in 1975.
 The border was based on an Australian-Indonesia treaty signed on 13 February 1973 which fixed the border at its current position.

 Tensions between Indonesia and Papua New Guinea grew, as the ongoing West Papuan conflict destabilised the border region, causing flows of refugees and cross-border incursions by Indonesia's military.
 Over 10,000 Papuans from the Indonesian side crossed the border in 1984, fleeing crackdowns in the aftermath of an uprising.
 In 1986 a friendship treaty between the two countries was signed, by which both sides agreed to settle any issues they had peacefully.
 The treaty was renewed in 1990.

 In 2020, due to the COVID-19 pandemic, the border was officially closed, but in practice people continued to pass through the porous borders.
 It was reopened in September 2021, but then was once more closed by November.